l30nard0/mif/doc/readme.txt

 achieved with router which can redirect its HTTP request to remote location (and adding option to RA isn't required).

-PvD properties format used is prototype is JSON (implementation reasons).
+JSON format is used for describing PvD properties.
 Similar formats, as XML, will achieve same thing.

 6.2.
 Using Linux network namespaces

 Decission "why namespaces are used" is present in section 1 and design document Modifications on Fedora to support MIF.
-Some may argue that this is to specific choice working only on Linux.
+Some may argue that this is too specific choice applicable only on Linux.
 However, since Android is based on Linux, systems that could potentially implement presented MIF managment are very numerous.

 Linux network namespace mechanism is used to separate network stack from link layer (L2) up.
-Its introduced as a container mechanism which allows process and network isolation for special applications (e.g. instead of using "whole Linux operating system" in sparate virtual machine, a container is created using namespaces and an application is run within).
+Its introduced as a container mechanism which allows process and network isolation for special applications (e.g. instead of using "whole Linux operating system" in sparate virtual machine, a container is created using namespaces and an isolated application is run within).

 Required separation for PvD implementation require separation at Internet layer (L3), which will provide different routing and DNS (possibly different DNS